github/docs/content/billing/managing-the-plan-for-your-github-account/downgrading-your-accounts-plan.md

 If you published a {% data variables.product.prodname_pages %} site in a private repository and added a custom domain, remove or update your DNS records before downgrading from {% data variables.product.prodname_pro %} to {% data variables.product.prodname_free_user %}, to avoid the risk of a domain takeover.
 For more information, see "[AUTOTITLE](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)."

-## Downgrading your organization's subscription
+## Downgrading your organization's plan

 {% data reusables.dotcom_billing.org-billing-perms %}

-After an organization's subscription is downgraded, the organization will lose access to any functionality that is not included its new plan.
+After an organization's plan is downgraded, the organization will lose access to any functionality that is not included in the new plan.
 If an advanced feature, such as {% data variables.product.prodname_pages %}, is not available for private repositories in your new plan, consider whether you'd like to retain access to the feature by making affected repositories public.
 For more information, see "[Setting repository visibility](/articles/setting-repository-visibility)."

 Downgrading from {% data variables.product.prodname_ghe_cloud %} disables any SAML settings.
 If you later purchase {% data variables.product.prodname_enterprise %}, you will need to reconfigure SAML.